 I like to think of our brain like a blob of Play-Doh.
-(See bog: The Play-Doh In Your Head) Every second of every day, we are shaping the mound with our behaviors, feelings, and thoughts and our environments, experiences, and the demands we repeatedly place on our brains physically sculpt it.
+(See bog: The Play-Doh In Your Head) Every second of every day, we are shaping the mound with our behaviors, feelings, thoughts, and our environments, experiences, and the demands we repeatedly place on our brains are physically sculpting it.
 This process, called neuroplasticity, works both for us and against us.
 (See blog: Your Plastic Brain: The Good, The Bad, and The Ugly)

 A plastic brain causes the phantom limb experience because people who have lost a limb experience a brain reorganization.
 The part of their brain that formerly received input from the missing limb is taken over by neighbors on the homunculus, the portion of the brain responsible for the movement and exchange of sensory and motor information of the body.
 Because the face and hand are side by side on the homunculus, one man missing a hand learned where to scratch his face to satisfy an itch on the missing hand.

 In many cases, phantom pain has been shown to be caused by the last signal the brain received from the lost limb being in a confused endless loop in the brain.
-This phenomenon has miraculously been alleviated using mirrors which visually replace the lost limb and neuroplasticity to trick the brain to changing signals going to the brain.
+This phenomenon has miraculously been alleviated using mirrors that visually replace the lost limb and neuroplasticity to trick the brain into changing signals going to the brain.

 There is a catch to neuroplasticity though.
 It only occurs when a person is paying attention and focusing on the input whether it be intentional or not.
 Hence, with directed consciousness, a person has the ability to change their brain and their life for the better.
 However, unfortunately, neuroplasticity is most often accomplished unconsciously etching bad habits and patterns into the brain.
 (See blog: Your Plastic Brain: The Good, The Bad, and The Ugly)